 Deutsche Telekom is collaborating with two vendors on developing a programmable open RAN platform based on a disaggregated open RAN architecture.
 The collaboration is part of Deutsche Telekom’s European Open Test and Integration Center to test O-RAN-compliant solutions.

 Etisalat, a telecom services provider based in the United Arab Emirates, is launching the first Middle Eastern virtual RAN in collaboration with leading RAN technology vendors.
 Its solution seeks to decouple programmable RAN software elements from the hardware.
 This would allow generally available hardware and server platforms to process the RAN software, improving deployment flexibility, scalability, agility, and energy efficiency.

 The traditional RAN represents one of the last bastions of closed proprietary systems.
-If history repeats itself, the adoption of open RAN may mimic the time it took the industry to transition to open and virtual core networks—the seven years between 2013, when the tenets underlying core network virtualisation were introduced, and 2020, when more than half of the industry’s core wireless shipments migrated from purpose-built to virtual network solutions.
-The expectation is that more than 80% of core wireless network deployments will be virtualised by 2023.29 Though open RAN is still in its infancy, the clear growing interest in the technology could be the start of a large and significant trend with the potential to revolutionise the telecom industry.
+If history repeats itself, the adoption of open RAN may mimic the time it took the industry to transition to open and virtual core networks—the seven years between 2013, when the tenets underlying core network virtualization were introduced, and 2020, when more than half of the industry’s core wireless shipments migrated from purpose-built to virtual network solutions.
+The expectation is that more than 80% of core wireless network deployments will be virtualized by 2023.29 Though open RAN is still in its infancy, the clear growing interest in the technology could be the start of a large and significant trend with the potential to revolutionize the telecom industry.

 Innovation, transformation, and leadership occur in many ways.
 The ability to solve complex issues is critical.
 Together, we can help you imagine, deliver, and run your business, wherever you compete, using the latest technologies like cloud and cognitive, from strategy development through implementation.